Investment in post-invasion Iraq: Healthcare

 Until late 2007, the Ministry of Health had been apportioned by the new Shiite majority to politicians aligned with Moqtada Al Sadr, a minority Shiite party leader and head of a sect prominent in East Baghdad slums.
 Allegations abounded of abductions of Sunni patients, and Iraqi Security Force (Army and Police) patients, from their hospital beds.
 The Inspector General was prosecuted for corruption, and the Facilities Protective Service (FPS) commander was dismissed for running a Mafia-like organization, contributing weapons and manpower to terrorist and other gangs.

-At the close of 2007, a new Minister of Health, Saleh Al-Hasnawi, was appointed and began ministerial reforms.
+At the close of 2007, a new Minister of Health, Salih al-Hasnawi, was appointed and began ministerial reforms.
 The Inspector General was replaced and a new openness was encouraged.
 In June, 2008, the Minister of Health convened a National Strategic Planning Conference in Baghdad.
 At this conference, attended by professionals, NGOs and Provincial Reconstruction Teams from all over Iraq, he announced that Iraq would direct its own health reconstruction, funding it with Iraqi money according to Iraqi priorities.
 Although there is still a place for external expert advice, the determination of the Iraqis to direct their own health development was clear.

-There are sparse data on the role of private practice in Iraq.
+There were sparse data on the role of private practice in Iraq.
 Estimates range as high as 70% of outpatient visits, compared to approximately 30% before the war.
 Iraq has included health care as a constitutional right; as government-sponsored care becomes more accessible, the future of private practice will likely change, but it is an ingrained feature of the Iraqi healthcare fabric.